mariam138/syncora_drf/README.md

 5. Ensure that the checkbox is ticked to copy the main branch only.
 6. Click **Create fork**.

+### Clone repository

+This repository can be cloned onto your own machine locally which will be synced with the repository on GitHub.
+This can be done to contribute directly.

+1. Open the repository to view its details.
+2. Click the green **<> Code** button to reveal a dropdown menu.
+3. A **Clone** tab will appear, giving three options to clone the repository:
+    a.
+Clone via **HTTPS** using the web URL
+    b.
+Clone via an **SSH** using the provided URL
+    c.
+Clone using the **GitHub CLI** with the provided command.

 ## Credits

 ### Media